5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 ## POST-INSTALL

+- Fixing CPU Power Management (only necessarry if you use a differnt CPU than i7 3630QM).

+	1. Open Config
+	2. Enable the 2 Patches under "ACPI > Delete" (Drop CpuPm and Drop Cpu0Ist)
+	3. Save config and reboot
+	3. Install ssdtPRGen using terminal: https://github.com/Piker-Alpha/ssdtPRGen.sh
+	4. Open Terminal and type: sudo /Users/YOURUSERNAME/ssdtPRGen.sh
+	5. Go to Users/YOURUSERNAME/Library/ssdtPRGen.
+There you'll find an ssdt.aml
+	6. Rename ssdt.aml to SSDT-PM and replace the one in EFI > OC > ACPI with it
+	7. Disable the two patches from step 2 again.
+	8. Save config and reboot.

+NOTE: You can also add modifiers to the terminal command for building the SSDT.
+You can - for example - drop the low frequency from their default 1200 MHz to 900 MHz in 100 mHz increments, but no lower than that.
+Otherwise the System Crashes during boot.
+I suggests you experiement a bit.

 - Fixing Sleep: If you have issues with sleep, run the following commands in Terminal:

 	sudo pmset hibernatemode 0
 	sudo rm /var/vm/sleepimage
 	sudo touch /var/vm/sleepimage
 	sudo chflags uchg /var/vm/sleepimage

 - Switch Command and Option Keys.
 By default, the ALT key is the CMD Key in macOS and the Windows Key is the Option Key.
 To switch them around open System Settings > Keyboard.
 On the right there's a button for Special Keys.
 Just switch the Option and Command keys to the opposite and everything's fine.